Bronze fallow cockatiel

 The bronze fallow cockatiel is a kind of cockatiel that sports red eyes.
 It was first seen in the bird house belonging to Irma Vowels in Florida.
-It is also known as fallow.
+It is also known as a fallow.

 Description

 When a bronze fallow cockatiel is born, it has a pale pink eye.
-As they mature ,the eye color slightly darkens, a bronze fallow cockatiel's eyes are lighter than a Lutino cockatiel, whose red eye is darker.
+As they mature, the eye color slightly darkens, a bronze fallow cockatiel's eyes are lighter than a Lutino cockatiel, whose red eye is darker.
 A yellow wash may emerge across the body.

 One feature is unlike other mutations.
 Male bronze fallow cockatiels differ from females.
 Females are usually softer while the males may have light color at a young age, but darken as they mature.